Rochilaz123/amateur-inventors/README.md

 ## Future Features

 - In the future i would like to implement a feature for each user to create a profile for themselves, and you can click on the author's name to see their profile and a list of all their ideas.
+- I would like to add a field on updated posts that tells a user when the post was last updated.